guildai/guildai/guild/tests/uat/no-run-output.md

 # No run output

-Use the `get-started` example for these tests.
+Use the `get-started-legacy` example for these tests.

     >>> cd(example("get-started-legacy"))